Academic distinctions:

 PEW Analysis: The Mystery of Hair Growth, Untangled

-UCI News: UCI study sheds light on regulation of hair growth across the entire body
+UC Irvine News: UC Irvine study sheds light on regulation of hair growth across the entire body

 News coverage by University of California